 Patience and resilience are valuable attributes

 - People who start their own businesses benefit from being resilient, patient and realistic.
 You are unlikely to become a millionaire overnight.

 - Family can be a great source of moral support for someone starting out in business.
 Keep them up to date with how things are progressing.

 - Make sure that everyone understands and accepts any significant changes setting up your own business might involve for them.
-Your schedule might be busier, for instance, or your income less predictable in the early days.
+Your schedule might be busier, for instance, or your income lower or less predictable in the early days.

 Seek the advice of friends and colleagues

 - Your friends will also be an important source of support.

 - If you know people who have experience of running a business or know the sector you’ll be operating in, ask for their advice.